Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 }
 ```
 {: .note }
 It is optional to use SendGrid APIs to send emails, you can use another service to complete the workshop or you can just simulate sending email by returning always `true` from the `SendEmail` method.
+[Next module](/aca/06-aca-dapr-bindingsapi/index.md/#1-create-dapr-sendgrid-output-binding-component-file) we will be using a new type of Dapr components to send emails using SendGrid.

 ### Use Azure Service Bus as a Service Broker for Dapr Pub/Sub API
 Now we will switch our implementation to use Azure Service Bus as a message broker, Redis worked perfectly for local development and testing but we need to prepare ourselves for the cloud deployment, to do so we need to create Service Bus Namespace, then a Topic.